 Certificates will not be handed out on stage at the ceremony, but graduates will still have their names read out, and will cross the stage and be formally acknowledged for their achievements, and welcomed into the OPAIC alumni community.

+The parade will be led by a piper and a drummer.
+Your guests are more than welcome to follow you and cheer you on.
 There will be a photographer taking photos of all graduands and guests.

 You do not have to walk in the parade if you don’t want to.
-If this is the case, please ensure you meet at the Town Hall Great Hall at 11am sharp.
+If this is the case, please ensure you meet at the Town Hall at 11am sharp.
 There will be staff and volunteers who will show you where to go.

 Each graduating student can bring up to three guests.
 Graduates and guests do not need tickets.
 If you would like to bring more than three guests, please make this request on your registration form.